engin100/980/labs/lab-5.md

 - [ ] A screenshot of your calibration curves and data for both new sensors added.
 This should be 4 total calibration curves (1 from each axis of the accelerometer).
 - [ ] Your plot comparing temperature and pressure to time.
 - [ ] Your plot comparing max acceleration and acceleration on each axis to time.
-- [ ] A picture of your final breadboard with all the sensors connected.
+- [ ] A picture of your final breadboard with all the sensors connected and all of the power rail and wire color requirements satisfied.

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**